Life cycle Assessment (LCA)

 CO2 emissions over the life cycle of e-POWER vehicles

 Note e-Power which is launched in November 2020, improved simultaneously life cycle emissions and power efficiency by the second generation e-POWER.
 X-Trail e-POWER launched in July 2022 achieved all of powerful driving, quietness, feeling safe on every road condition and pleasant ride comfort, without environmental negative impact by second generation e-POWER, VC-Turbo engine and the e-4ORCE, an electric-drive four-wheel-control system.
-Serena e-POWER, launched in April 2023, reduced not only running but also production CO2 emission thanks to combination with second generation e-Power with newly developed exclusive engine and low-CO₂ blast furnace steel on several body structure parts which eliminates CO2 emissions from the manufacturing process.
+Serena e-POWER, launched in April 2023, reduced not only running but also production CO2 emission thanks to combination with second generation e-POWER with newly developed exclusive engine and low-CO2 blast furnace steel on several body structure parts which eliminates CO2 emissions from the manufacturing process.
+Qashqai e-POWER, launched in September 2025, achieves the highest fuel efficiency in the European C-segment crossover market through the adoption of the third-generation e-POWER.
+It also reduces lifecycle CO2 emissions.

 CO2 emissions over the life cycle of electric vehicles

-The Nissan Ariya launched in 2022 achieves both further improvement of EV product performance and reduction of environmental impact.
+Nissan Ariya launched in 2022 achieves both further improvement of EV product performance and reduction of environmental impact.
 It extends EV driving range and reduces lifecycle CO2 emissions by approximately 20% compared to same segment gasoline-powered models in Japan.
+Nissan SAKURA reduces approximately 20% lifecycle CO2.
+It keeps compact body, but also implemetns enough EV driving range for daily use and affordable price to accelerate EV spreading.
+The third-generation Nissan Leaf launched in 2025 features an increased battery capacity, however, its lifecycle CO2 emissions are approximately 30% lower than the same class gas-powered vehicle in Japan.